mortazavilab/TALON/README.md

 # Installation
 Newer version of TALON (v4.0+) are designed to be run with Python 3.7 (tested specifically with Python 3.7.2).
 Older versions of TALON use Python 2.7.

 To install TALON, simply download the files using Github's "Download ZIP" button, then unzip them in the directory where you would like to store the program.
 Alternately, you can download a specific version of the program from the Releases tab.
-The TALON scripts can now be run directly from the command line- just include the path.
+The TALON scripts are run directly from the command line- just include the path.

 # How to run